 • Interlocking towers.
 Like coal and water towers, only a few are still standing.

 • Street-running.
-Four towns where trains run on city streets.
+Towns where trains run on city streets.

 • Zero Milepost, Atlanta.
 This stone milepost marks the southern end of the Western & Atlantic Railroad and the beginning of Atlanta.

 • Pullman Yard, Atlanta.
 A former Pullman repair shop.

 Allatoona Pass, Cartersville area.
 Dug in the 1840s for the Western & Atlantic Railroad, it was the scene of a bloody Civil War battle.